Frequently Asked Questions

 The Master of Arts in Mental Health Counseling and Behavioral Medicine is a rigorous program designed to meet the requirements for an independent mental health counseling license in Massachusetts and other states.
 Our goal is to train students in mental health counseling with a complementary background in behavioral medicine and neuroscience

 While there are many masters-level mental health counseling programs, we are the only program in the country located on a medical school campus with training in behavioral medicine and neuroscience to augment general mental health theory and treatment.
-We are also one of only two institutions in the state of Massachusetts to have CACREP accreditation.
+We are the only CACREP accredited program in a medical school.
+We are also one of very few institutions in the state of Massachusetts to have CACREP accreditation.

-Absolutely.
-We have students interested in this focus as part of their career goals, although our mission is not to focus on this aspect of our program.
-Rather, we train students in general clinical mental health counseling, augmented by behavioral medicine, neuroscience, and psychopharmacology.
-The current state of health provision is in biopsychosocial care and this is the model used in designing our curriculum.
-Our graduates tell us many times over how impressed others are with what they know and understand regarding medical health and wellness.
+We train students in general clinical mental health counseling, augmented by behavioral medicine (BMed), neuroscience, and psychopharmacology.
+The current state of health provision is in integrated biopsychosocial care and this is the model used in designing our curriculum.
+Our graduates return to tell us how impressed others are with what they know and understand regarding medical health and wellness.

 Does the program have any student-run organizations?

 The Mental Health and Behavioral Medicine program has a Student Representative Committee that is integral to the program.
 The committee organizes social events, serves as a liaison to the faculty and puts together the annual newsletter.